minkiml/NFM/README.md

 ## Datasets
 Download datasets from below links.

-1. You can download all forecastubg datasets from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).
+1. You can download all forecasting datasets from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).

 2. For classification, running the experimental scripts (MFCC and raw) automaticall downloads the SpeechCommnad dataset and does necessary pre-processing & formatting.